mikeroyal/Machine-Learning-Guide/README.md

 [Apache MXNet](https://mxnet.apache.org/) is a deep learning framework designed for both efficiency and flexibility.
 It allows you to mix symbolic and imperative programming to maximize efficiency and productivity.
 At its core, MXNet contains a dynamic dependency scheduler that automatically parallelizes both symbolic and imperative operations on the fly.
 A graph optimization layer on top of that makes symbolic execution fast and memory efficient.
 MXNet is portable and lightweight, scaling effectively to multiple GPUs and multiple machines.
 Support for Python, R, Julia, Scala, Go, Javascript and more.

 [AutoGluon](https://autogluon.mxnet.io/index.html) is toolkit for Deep learning that automates machine learning tasks enabling you to easily achieve strong predictive performance in your applications.
 With just a few lines of code, you can train and deploy high-accuracy deep learning models on tabular, image, and text data.

+[Anaconda](https://www.anaconda.com/) is a very popular Data Science platform for machine learning and deep learning that enables users to develop models, train them, and deploy them.

 [PlaidML](https://github.com/plaidml/plaidml) is an advanced and portable tensor compiler for enabling deep learning on laptops, embedded devices, or other devices where the available computing hardware is not well supported or the available software stack contains unpalatable license restrictions.